Zwonkous/GoldenDarkSpeedrunSidebar/README.md

 GoldenDark will allow you to manage your level and application data easily.

 ### Effective against the defective.
-GoldenDark automatically backs up and checks for issue with your save data where your times are stored.
+GoldenDark automatically backs up and checks for issues with your save data where your times are stored.
 It will also replace corrupted files where necessary.

 ### One size fits all.
 GoldenDark's Sidebar can adjust accordingly to any size you give it.